zero-one01/pass-winmenu/README.md

 Check out https://www.passwordstore.org/ if you're looking for implementations for other operating systems.

-In addition to pass-winmenu, I personally also use [Android Password Store](https://github.com/zeapo/Android-Password-Store) for Android, and [a dmenu script](https://geluk.io/p/passmenu.sh) for Linux, which I've adapted from [this script](https://git.zx2c4.com/password-store/tree/contrib/dmenu).
+Personally, I use [Android Password Store](https://github.com/zeapo/Android-Password-Store) for Android, and [a dmenu script](https://geluk.io/p/passmenu.sh) for Linux, which I've adapted from [this script](https://git.zx2c4.com/password-store/tree/contrib/dmenu).